 Why We Chose A Pop-Up Camper

 Our initial plan was to complete this trip with a roof-top tent, however after a two-week long camping trip to Colorado in 2017, we realized that tenting wasn’t going to work for such a long trip.
 We needed to have a complete indoor place to work, relax, and cook when the weather turned sour, to be able to enjoy full time camper living.

 While getting a full RV, camper, or Sprinter van would provide a comfortable tiny home, we wouldn't be able to go and explore all the places on our lists.
-This left us with the third option: a pop-up camper.
+This left us with the third option: a small pop-up camper.

 Which Pop-Up Camper Is Right For Me?